isobelbutler/Game/README.md

     }
 ```
 ### Issue:
-1. Code working when entered into the console, but not in Visual Code.
+1. Code working in the console, but not in Visual Code.
 2. *wateredSoil* array showing up as empty.
 3. Functions needing to be nested inside of each other - messy and error prone!